-RIWCP returns on June 26st, 2021.
-This year’s digital production features six short dance films by up-and-coming women choreographers from New England and beyond.
-Enjoy inspired works filmed in settings such as mountains, sand dunes, a city apartment, and more.
-Each of our dance creators has also had the opportunity to connect with a personal mentor to deepen her creative process this year.
+RIWCP returned on June 26st, 2021.
+This year’s digital production featured six short dance films by up-and-coming women choreographers from New England and beyond.
+Inspired works were filmed in settings such as mountains, sand dunes, a city apartment, and more.
+Each of our dance creators also had the opportunity to connect with a personal mentor to deepen her creative process this year.

 Shura Baryshnikov (she/her/hers) is a multimodal artist who works broadly as a dancer/actor/improviser, somatic movement educator, and a choreographer for projects across dance, theatre, and opera.
 Shura has co-founded a number of dance projects, including the Contact Improvisation research and performance ensemble Set Go with dancers Paul Singh, Sarah Konner, Aaron Brandes, and Bradley Teal Ellis, and has recently collaborated with dancemakers Gabriel Forestieri, Heidi Henderson, and Betsy Miller as

 well as Danielle Davidson in the creation of the contemporary dance project, Doppelgänger Dance Collective.
 Shura is Head of Physical Theatre for the Brown/Trinity Rep MFA Program in the Department of Theatre Arts and Performance Studies at Brown University and, in non-pandemic times, maintains an active international teaching practice at festivals and training institutions.
 Ultimately interested in applications of practice in pedagogy, process, and performance, she employs work in the Viewpoints Technique, Safety Release Technique, Action Theater, and Contact Improvisation to create deeply-sensitized, collaborative spaces.